By: Author John Cunningham. Published: 2021/06/16 at 11:02 am

 After removing a spark plug, it’s worth checking the color of the electrode.
 The color can tell a ton about what’s going on inside your snowblower engine.
-It often gives you the heads up on an underlying issue.
+It often gives you a heads-up on an underlying issue.

 Here’s a list of plug electrode conditions and what they likely mean:

 - Tan/grey color – operating as normal.

 - White – engine running lean.
-Common causes include carburetor issue, incorrect gas, overheating engine, ignition fault
+Common causes include carburetor issues, incorrect gas, overheating engine, ignition fault.

-- Wet & oily – too much oil in engine, breather issue, head gasket failure, worn rings
+- Wet & oily – too much oil in the engine, breather issue, head gasket failure, worn rings.

 - Blistered insulator – ignition system issue, wrong plug type, overheating engine, E15 gas.